Callum-OP/Cool-Facts-App/README.md

 npm run dev

 # About the app
-It is an app that simply shows the user some cool facts when they click the button.
+It is an app that simply shows the user a random cool fact when they click the button on the home page.
+Users can also go to other pages to add facts as well as view all facts with the option to edit or delete a fact.